henrik42/solo/README.md

   `solo.core` (which is more stable in terms of changes that you may make to the code) and you need not re-start the app-server which can be time-consuming.

+  This setup will work for development also: you can run `solo.web` in your Leiningen dev JVM and call the _production_ `solo.core` via nREPL -- nice!

+There are more options: we can _WAR-deploy_ to the app-server and still use a separate JVM running Jetty/`solo.web` and delegate to the nREPL-server in the app-server.

 [1] __TODO:__ Note: we have to look at classloaders since _Solo_ only works, if it accesses the __same__ log4j classes as the host